jared-smith-kr/Typescript-Lightning-Talks/talks/mapped-types/README.md

 ## Index Signature Types

 But wait a minute!
-You said "stuff we can do with `type` that we can't do with `interface` and I'm pretty sure I've seen something like this with interfaces!
+You said "stuff we can do with `type` that we can't do with `interface`" and I'm pretty sure I've seen something like this with interfaces!

 ```typescript
 interface IPOJO {